jojokarlin/Git_DRI_Jan_2017/4_commandLine.md

 Type `git init` and hit enter.

 This initializes the Git repository.
+It _sets the stage_ for the magic you want to create!
 Now, by using commands like `git add` and `git commit`, you can track changes to your documents.
+More on this soon...

-### Add a file to your folder.
+### Create a file in your folder.

 Back in the command line, we're going to make a plain text markdown file.

 Make sure you're navigated inside your GitPractice folder.
-Use `cd` or `cd ~` as needed.
+Use `cd` or `cd ..` as needed.

 Now, type `touch [name].md` The '.md' extension means "markdown."
 You can use `touch` to create other types of files, too.